 Public water supply

 An analysis of the development of abstraction rates over time is shown for selected EU Member States in Figure 3.
 A comparison of the earliest and latest available annual data between 1990 and 2009 shows that there was a marked decrease in abstraction in many of the Member States that joined the EU in 2004 or 2007 (the examples of Bulgaria and Poland are shown in the figure).
 Abstraction rates were relatively stable in the majority of the remaining Member States (see the examples of Belgium and the Netherlands), with a pattern of gradually decreasing abstraction rates commonly observed.
-Nevertheless, there was a substantial increase in abstraction in Ireland, Spain, Luxembourg and Portugal (see the example of Spain) and a smaller increase in Belgium.
+Nevertheless, there was a substantial increase in abstraction in Ireland, Spain, Luxembourg and Portugal (see the example of Spain).
 It is likely that the reduction in abstraction observed in many EU Member States is a result of various factors, including the introduction of water-saving household appliances and an increasing level of consciousness concerning the cost or value of water and the environmental consequences of wasting it.

 In terms of treatment levels — see Figure 4 — tertiary wastewater treatment was most common (again mixed reference periods) in the Netherlands, Germany, Austria, Sweden and Greece, where at least four in every five persons were connected to this type of wastewater treatment.
 By contrast, no more than 1 % of the population was connected to tertiary wastewater treatment in Bulgaria.